Casing the Operational Data for Zomedica Pharmaceuticals Corp. (ZOM): 29.1 million in Cash

 Zomedica Pharmaceuticals Corp.
-(ZOM) share are up around 2.04% in today market trading with stock price plunged as much as 0.0% to hit day high of $0.11, before returning a portion of gains to currently trading around $0.11 in the green.
-The company report on September 10, 2020 that Zomedica Announces Presentation at Upcoming H.C.
-Wainwright Virtual Global Investment Conference.
-The average transaction volume for ZOM over the past month (26866596 shares per day) is trailing its average daily volume over the past year by -8.07, which suggests market participants have been less active in this stock of late.
+(ZOM) share are up around 1.62% in today market trading with stock price surged as much as 10.0% to hit day high of $0.11, before returning a portion of gains to currently trading around $0.10 in the green.
+The average transaction volume for ZOM over the past month (26759666 shares per day) is trailing its average daily volume over the past year by -9.84, which suggests market participants have been less active in this stock of late.

 Looking at Key Indicators